Celebrating Long’uro’s 6-year Rescueversary

 Monitoring technology

 Not tomorrow.
 But when the time is right, Long’uro will return to the wild – where he has always belonged.
-It takes long term preparation, and it is the work of an entire community.
+It takes long-term preparation, and it’s the work of an entire community.

 Join us, and help write the next chapter.